Connect with others who understand.

 • Hallucinations — Experiencing vivid, dreamlike hallucinations when falling asleep or waking up

-Narcolepsy usually does not cause any serious, long-term health problems but can have a big impact on your quality of life and mental health.
+Narcolepsy usually doesn’t cause direct, serious, long-term health problems.
+But it can have a big impact on your quality of life and mental health.

 Symptoms of Chronic Fatigue Syndrome

-The symptoms of chronic fatigue syndrome vary from person to person.
+The symptoms of chronic fatigue syndrome are different in everyone.
 Some common symptoms include:

 • Fatigue — An overwhelming feeling of tiredness or exhaustion that is not improved with rest